 It is observed by over 50 international charitable/support organisations based in over 40 countries around the world.
 These organisations all support people with Angelman Syndrome, their families, care givers, and service providers; they promote and initiate research for AS and create educational resources.

 WHY DO WE HAVE AN INTERNATIONAL DAY?

 Recent scientific advances show that there are potential treatments for the cognitive, motor and epileptic aspects of Angelman Syndrome, as well as strides in better understanding symptom management, communication and educational strategies.
-IAD is a trigger to unite families and resources, to inspire collaborations within our networks, and to spread global awareness using the most current information.
+International Angelman Day is a trigger to unite families and resources, to inspire collaborations within our networks, and to spread global awareness using the most current information.

 The purpose of this day is to:

 Raise awareness worldwide of the condition

 Mobilise people to action & encourage fundraising for the individual organisation in their country